Tauern Tunnel (Special Toll)

 Can the Tauern Tunnel be bypassed?

 Yes.
-As the B99 largely runs parallel to the Tauern motorway, you can first follow the B99 to Radstadt, then continue towards Obertauern and rejoin the Tauern motorway at St. Michael im Lungau.
+Since the B99 runs largely parallel to the Tauern Motorway, you can first follow the B99 to Radstadt, then continue towards Obertauern, and rejoin the Tauern Motorway at St. Michael im Lungau.

 How long does it take to drive through the Tauern Tunnel?

-The pure driving time through the Tauern Tunnel is approximately 12 minutes.
+The actual driving time through the Tauern Tunnel is approximately 12 minutes.

 Is it worth bypassing the Tauern Tunnel?

-As bypassing the Tauern Tunnel takes around 45 minutes, a detour is generally only advisable if traffic reports or radio announcements indicate waiting times of around one hour or more before reaching the Tauern Tunnel.
+Since bypassing the Tauern Tunnel takes about 45 minutes, a detour is generally only worthwhile if traffic reports or radio announcements indicate a waiting time of around one hour or more before the tunnel.

 Milena Paasch